 WHS Students and staff,

-This summer let’s level up our reading and make ALL our reading count towards our reading goal and support some great causes in the process!
-Log ALL your reading to help us reach our summer reading goal and raise money for our local food bank and The World Central Bank!
+This summer let’s level up our reading and make ALL our reading count towards our reading goal!
+Log ALL your reading to help us reach our summer reading goal and raise money for our local food bank and The World Central Kitchen!
 Here's how:

 Log all books you complete on the Wethersfield Library Summer Reading Form.
 This form, also, enters you in raffles for some great prizes from Wethersfield Library.
 See details in the presentation below.